All documents

 • Node Displays the number of nodes in the database cluster.

-Backup Indicates whether Backup is enabled.
+Backup Indicates whether Backup service is enabled.

-Monitoring Indicates whether Monitoring is enabled.
+Monitoring Indicates whether Monitoring service is enabled.

-Created at Displays the database creation timestamp.
+Created at Displays the database cluster creation timestamp.